sonusid1325/sonusid1325/README.md

 ## About Me

 * Passionate about crafting clean and efficient applications.
+* I'm in love with creating CLI tools.
 * Experienced in Android (Jetpack Compose), Flutter, and Next.js.
 * Currently exploring Solana and Rust for blockchain development.